 #4 Regional differences

 Gamers do take localization very seriously; they just want to enjoy the game and immerse in it instead of thinking they have a translation in their hands.
-Translators want to avoid literal translation, and a clear example of that is the localization of “health” as “salud” in some games, a term that has consistently been rendered as “vida” (life) throughout the history of both video and board games.
+Spanish translators want to avoid literal translation, and a clear example of that is the localization of “health” as “salud” in some games, a term that has consistently been rendered as “vida” (life) throughout the history of both video and board games.

 If translators can tap into the cultural background of the players, gamers will have a more powerful sense of immersion.
 We believe baked in graphics should also be included in this and are sometimes overlooked.
 You have all the text in the target language, and then the player sees a sign in the game world that’s in English.
 That dissonance is stronger than the developer might think.